omkarmoghe/lab_coat/README.md

 end
 ```

-You likely want to `publish!` all experiments in a consistent way, so that you can analyze the data and make decisions.
+You might want to `publish!` all experiments in a consistent way, so that you can analyze the data and make decisions.
 New `Experiment` authors should not have to redo the "plumbing" between your experimentation framework (e.g. `LabCoat`) and your observability (o11y) process.

 ```ruby
 # application_experiment.rb